peymanshahidi/minimum_wage/README.md

 The computational requirements for reproducing this paper are minimal.
 The project can be run on a modern laptop in about 20 minutes, using only open-source softwares.

 The code was last run on 2025-03-30 15:16:41.
-The machine details when I last ran it are:
+The machine specifications when I last ran it are:
-System info:
 - OS: "Ubuntu 20.04.6 LTS"
 - Processor:  11th Gen Intel(R) Core(TM) i7-11850H @ 2.50GHz, 16 cores
 - Memory available: 31GB memory